Fey-Lajide/Call-Center-Trends/README.md

 ⚡ DATA ANALYSIS <br/><BR/>

 <H2> DATA PREPARATION </H2>
-The following cleaning process was undergone to make the data suitable for modeling and analysis(DONE IN THE POWER QUERY ENVIRONMENT):<br/>
+The following cleaning process was undergone to make the data suitable for modeling and analysis(DONE IN THE POWER QUERY ENVIRONMENT):<br/><BR/>

-👯 It was noticed that the table had no headers and that the first role were the headers for the table, and so the first row was promoted using the "use first row as header" prompt. <br/>
+👯 It was noticed that the table had no headers and that the first role were the headers for the table, and so the first row was promoted using the "use first row as header" prompt. <br/><BR/>
-👯 The datatype for the call id column was changed from numeric to text.<br/>
+👯 The datatype for the call id column was changed from numeric to text.<br/><BR/>
-👯 A conditional column was added for the column: satisfaction rating to properly convert the rating number to ratings that are easier to analyse and visualize.
+👯 A conditional column was added for the column: satisfaction rating to properly convert the rating number to ratings that are easier to analyse and visualize.<BR/><BR/>
 ----- 5 - Very Satisfied<BR/>
 ----- 4 - Satisfied <BR/>
 ----- 3 - Neutral<BR/>